jsamperv/crom.app/readme.md

 shows the app.

 ## Project Status
+The user login is implemented, the minimum application is implemented.
-There is nothing implemented for now.
+A basic library item creation page is implemented for admins is implemented.
+Basic filtering for category is implemented.

 ## Future improvements
+- Applying reservations.
-- Aplying visualization filters (free, reserved, ...) and categories (boardgame,
-book, roleplaying, ...) to the list of items.
+- Aplying more visualization filters (free, reserved, ...) to the list of items.
-- Aplying ordered lists to the list of items.
+- Aplying ordered lists (not only by name) to the list of items.
 - Detailed view for an item.
+- Lending stats.
+- User recomendations and scoring lists.
+- tag lists and filters.
-- CRUD for users to easily add new items.
-Add new role: admin.
+- CRUD for admins to easily add or edit items.
-- An inventory of items that are in the club?
+- An inventory of items that are in ALL the club?

 ## Sources && Inspiration
 [Node Javascript](https://nodejs.org)